pojntfx/networked-linux-memsync/docs/notes.md

 - This would mean that in order to implement a pre-copy protocol with pushes, the destination would have to be `dial`able from the source
 - In a LAN scenario, this is easy to implement, but in WAN it is complicated and requires authentication of both the client and the server
 - Dudirekta fixes this by making the protocol itself bi-directional (example and code snippet from https://github.com/pojntfx/dudirekta/tree/main#1-define-local-functions)
-- In addition to this, dudirekta works over any `io.ReadWriter`
+- In addition to this, dudirekta works over any `io.ReadWriter`, making the actual transport layer choosable (which means that i.e. QUIC can be used to drastically reduce initial latency)

 ### Connection Pooling For High RTT Scenarios

-- This does however come at the cost of not being able to do connection pooling, since each client `dial`ing the server would mean that the server could not reference the multiple client connections as one composite client without changes to the protocol
+- Dudirekta's bi-directional RPCs do however come at the cost of not being able to do connection pooling, since each client `dial`ing the server would mean that the server could not reference the multiple client connections as one composite client without changes to the protocol
 - While implementing such a pooling mechanism in the future could be interesting, it turned out to not be necessary thanks to the pull-based pre-copy solution described earlier
 - Instead, only calling RPCs exposed on the server from the client is the only requirement for an RPC framework, and other, more optimized RPC frameworks can already offer this
 - Dudirekta uses reflection to make the RPCs essentially almost transparent to use